-(f) Until June 30, 1994, a county an agency may increase by up to five percent the 24.1 total rate paid for recipients of assistance under sections 256D.01 to 256D.21 or 256D.33 24.2 to 256D.54 who reside in residences that are licensed by the commissioner of health as 24.3 a boarding care home, but are not certified for the purposes of the medical assistance 24.4 program.
-However, an increase under this clause must not exceed an amount equivalent to 24.5 65 percent of the 1991 medical assistance reimbursement rate for nursing home resident 24.6 class A, in the geographic grouping in which the facility is located, as established under 24.7 Minnesota Rules, parts 9549.0050 to 9549.0058.
-24.8

-Sec.
-36. Minnesota Statutes 2014, section 256I.05, subdivision 1g, is amended to read: 24.9 Subd.
+- (f) Until June 30, 1994, a county an agency may increase by up to five percent the total rate paid for recipients of assistance under sections 256D.01 to 256D.21 or 256D.33 to 256D.54 who reside in residences that are licensed by the commissioner of health as a boarding care home, but are not certified for the purposes of the medical assistance program.
+However, an increase under this clause must not exceed an amount equivalent to 65 percent of the 1991 medical assistance reimbursement rate for nursing home resident class A, in the geographic grouping in which the facility is located, as established under Minnesota Rules, parts 9549.0050 to 9549.0058. - Sec.
+36. Minnesota Statutes 2014, section 256I.05, subdivision 1g, is amended to read: - Subd.
 1g.
 Supplementary service rate for certain facilities.
-On or after July 1, 24.10 2005, a county An agency may negotiate a supplementary service rate for recipients of 24.11 assistance under section 256I.04, subdivision 1, paragraph (a) or (b), who relocate from a 24.12 homeless shelter licensed and registered prior to December 31, 1996, by the Minnesota 24.13 24.14 Department of Health under section 157.17, to have experienced long-term homelessness and who live in a supportive housing establishment developed and funded in whole or in 24.15 part with funds provided specifically as part of the plan to end long-term homelessness 24.16 24.17 required under Laws 2003, chapter 128, article 15, section 9, not to exceed \$456.75 under section 256I.04, subdivision 2a, paragraph (b), clause (2).
-24.18

-Sec.
-37. Minnesota Statutes 2014, section 256I.06, subdivision 2, is amended to read: 24.19 Subd.
+On or after July 1, 2005, a county An agency may negotiate a supplementary service rate for recipients of assistance under section 256I.04, subdivision 1, paragraph (a) or (b), who relocate from a homeless shelter licensed and registered prior to December 31, 1996, by the Minnesota Department of Health under section 157.17, to have experienced long-term homelessness and who live in a supportive housing establishment developed and funded in whole or in part with funds provided specifically as part of the plan to end long-term homelessness required under Laws 2003, chapter 128, article 15, section 9, not to exceed \$456.75 under section 256I.04, subdivision 2a, paragraph (b), clause (2). - Sec.
+37. Minnesota Statutes 2014, section 256I.06, subdivision 2, is amended to read: - Subd.
 2. Time of payment.
-A county agency may make payments to a group 24.20 24.21 residence in advance for an individual whose stay in the group residence is expected to last beyond the calendar month for which the payment is made and who does not 24.22 expect to receive countable earned income during the month for which the payment is 24.23 24.24 made.
-Group residential housing payments made by a county agency on behalf of an individual who is not expected to remain in the group residence beyond the month for 24.25 which payment is made must be made subsequent to the individual's departure from the 24.26 group residence.
-Group residential housing payments made by a county agency on behalf 24.27 of an individual with countable carned income must be made subsequent to receipt of a 24.28 monthly household report form.
-24.29 income, within ten days of the change.
-Recipients with countable earned income must 25.1 complete a monthly household report form at least once every six months.
-If the report 25.2 form is not received before the end of the month in which it is due, the county agency 25.3 must terminate eligibility for group residential housing payments.
-The termination shall 25.4 be effective on the first day of the month following the month in which the report was due.
-25.5 If a complete report is received within the month eligibility was terminated, the individual 25.6 is considered to have continued an application for group residential housing payment 25.7 effective the first day of the month the eligibility was terminated.
-25.8
+A county agency may make payments to a group residence in advance for an individual whose stay in the group residence is expected to last beyond the calendar month for which the payment is made and who does not expect to receive countable earned income during the month for which the payment is made.
+Group residential housing payments made by a county agency on behalf of an individual who is not expected to remain in the group residence beyond the month for which payment is made must be made subsequent to the individual's departure from the group residence.
+Group residential housing payments made by a county agency on behalf of an individual with countable earned income must be made subsequent to receipt of a monthly household report form.